Sony Watchman

 The Sony Watchman is a line of portable pocket televisions trademarked and produced by Sony.
 The line was introduced in 1982 and discontinued in 2000.

 Its name came from a portmanteau formed of "Watch" (watching television) and "man" from Sony's Walkman personal cassette audio players.
-There were more than 65 models of the Watchman made before its discontinuation.
+There were more than 65 models of the Watchman before its discontinuation.
 As the models progressed, display size increased and new features were added.
-Due to the switch to digital broadcasting, most models of the Sony Watchman can no longer be used to receive live television broadcasts, without the use of a digital converter box.
+Due to the switch to digital broadcasting, most models of the Sony Watchman can no longer be used to receive live television broadcasts without the use of a digital converter box.

 FD-210

-The initial model was introduced in 1982 as the FD-210, which had a black & white five-centimeter (2") Cathode-ray tube display.
+The initial model was introduced in 1982 as the FD-210 (FD-200 in Japan), which had a black & white five-centimeter (2") Cathode-ray tube display.
 The device weighed around 650 grams (23 oz), with a measurement of 87 x 198 x 33 millimeters (3½" x 7¾" x 1¼").
 The device was sold in Japan with a price of 54,800 yen.
 Roughly two years later, in 1984, the device was introduced to Europe and North America.